-As a Beaming Bioneers site, the Front Range Bioneers network event broadcasts the presentations of the national 2013 Bioneers event.
+As a Bioneers Resilient Communities Network event, the Front Range Bioneers network event broadcasts the presentations of the national 2014 Bioneers event.
 The national presenters are not physically at the Boulder, Colorado event.

 How Mushrooms Can Help Us Survive “Extinction 6x”

 In this 6thAge of Extinctions, the biosphere’s life-support systems that have allowed humans to ascend are collapsing.
 Visionary mycological researcher/inventor Paul Stamets illuminates how fungi, particularly mushrooms, offer uniquely powerful, practical solutions we can implement now to boost the biosphere’s immune system and equip us with benign breakthrough mycotechnologies to accelerate the transition to a restored world.

 One Billion Rising for Justice: The Future’s in the Body

 Eve Ensler, playwright, performer, activist, award-winning author of The Vagina Monologues and founder of V-Day, illuminates her most recent campaign, One Billion Rising for Justice.
 It’s a global call to women survivors of violence and those who love them to gather safely in community in public places worldwide to end violence against women, break the silence and release their stories through art, dance, marches, ritual, song and words.

 In the next 20 years, farmland ownership will shift on a continental scale—400 million acres, yet 70% of American farmland is owned by people 65 and older.
 How can we help young, motivated agrarians survive daunting structural obstacles and become successful farmers to whom retiring organic farmers can transmit their wisdom?
 How can we invest in the democratization of our land base?
 These questions drive Agrarian Trust, started by by Greenhorns founder Severine v T Fleming, one of the most dynamic leaders in the young farmers’ movement.

 Our Generation Was Born To Change The World